The Brown Hawker – Aeshna grandis, is an abundant and easy to spot dragonfly that is often seen late in the day.

 Wings: 41 – 49 mm

-Not easily confused with anything else that occurs in Bedfordshire, the Norfolk Hawker – Aeshna isoceles is similar, but has been recorded only rarely here.
-The Norfolk Hawker is smaller, has green eyes and lacks the brown tinted wings of the Brown Hawker.
+Not easily confused with other dragonfliles.
+The Norfolk Hawker – Aeshna isoceles is similar, but less common.
+The Norfolk Hawker is smaller, has green eyes and lacks the brown tinted wings of the Brown Hawker and is a found a little earlier in the season.

 Favours slow rivers and still waters, with logs and roots for ovipositing.